Vikaspogu/blog/content/posts/pi-hole-kubernetes.md

 ![Pi-Hole UI](/images/pi-hole.png)

-### Configure devices to use Pi-hole as their DNS server?
+### DNS Server

-Configuring Verzion FiOS router to use Pi-Hole as DNS server:
+Configure `Verzion FiOS` router to use Pi Hole as the DNS server:

-- On the top
+- On the top navigation menu

   - Click My Network

-- On the left
+- On the left menu list

   - Click Network Connections